lvjonok/f23-pmldl-project/README.md

 - reviewed the [paper](https://www.sciencedirect.com/science/article/pii/S2405896320317353) we were inspired by
 - discussed what we would like to see at the end of project
 - agreed on the list of dynamic models we would like to experiment with

+## After 18.09

+- after the review we agreed that project idea needs reformulation and we dropped this idea

+## New idea

+- collect data from experiments, train the model to predict the next state of system given current state and applied control
+- formulate trajectory optimization task where the dynamics of model is given by neural network prediction
+- we aim to use [`CasADi`](https://web.casadi.org/) to create a nonlinear program from optimization task and [`l4casadi`](https://github.com/Tim-Salzmann/l4casadi) as framework to integrate `pyTorch` model